Writing Workshops

 Previous Workshops Have Sold Out Fast!

-Don’t miss out on what 2025 has to offer!
-From learning how to create the feeling in a story, to testing your limits with brevity and word play, we cover all bases to turn you into a crisper, more innovative flash fiction writer.
+Don’t miss out on what 2026 has to offer!
+From learning how to create the feeling in a story, to testing your limits with brevity and word play, we cover all bases to turn you into a crisper, more innovative writer.

 For information on upcoming workshops and how to register, follow this page or email Tommy at thomasrdean13@gmail.com.